 The Samsung Galaxy S10 5G has a bigger battery than the Galaxy S20 5G.

-Current information lists the Galaxy S20 5G with a 4000mAh battery capacity, the lowest in the line.
+The Galaxy S20 5G is equipped with a 4000mAh battery, the lowest capacity in the line.
 That’s still on par with the S10+ though, which was the biggest until the S10 5G came along.
 The 4500mAh battery of the S10 5G gives it enough juice to power ultra fast Internet connections all day, and we can expect it to hold up well even with power consumption tweaks on the new S20 devices.

 Both smartphones start at 128GB internal storage, though the Galaxy S20 can only go up to 256GB while the S10 5G can have 512GB storage.
 However, you can easily expand the S20 with more memory since it retains the MicroSD slot while there’s none on the S10 5G.

-With all of the potentially big upgrades that the Samsung Galaxy S20 5G has over the S10 5G, it’s really easy to recommend waiting for the new generation of Galaxy smartphones to be released.
+With all of the big upgrades that the Samsung Galaxy S20 5G has over the S10 5G, it’s really easy to recommend opting for the new generation of Galaxy smartphones.
 If you’re after a 5G-capable phone, all of the S20 models will have it built-in, and they will almost certainly be faster and feature better cameras.
 It doesn’t help that the S10 5G is quite expensive, and pricing tiers will place the S20 5G at the lowest.

-Still, if you need a premium flagship phone that can give you blazing wireless speeds, there’s arguably no better Android choice right now than the Samsung Galaxy S10 5G.
+Still, if you want a price-dropped premium flagship phone that can give you blazing wireless speeds, there might be no better Android choice right now than the Samsung Galaxy S10 5G.
 It has depth-sensing cameras not found on other S10 models, and it’s the biggest and most beefy of them all to boot.